 The members of our Domestic Abuse practice not only understand the complexities of the law, but also the pressures and impacts of the issue from our client’s point of view.
 For example, clients who file abuse petitions are frequently concerned with their safety and the safety of their children.
 However, clients who are defending against abuse petitions are often concerned about how the allegations will impact their employment and livelihood.

-Our attorneys are adept at negotiating agreements to limit any potential impact to a party’s employment.
+Our NJ domestic abuse lawyers are adept at negotiating agreements to limit any potential impact to a party’s employment.
 In cases where a divorce action is pending, our attorneys may be able to negotiate a “Civil Stay Away” Order under the divorce action and have the abuse action dismissed.
 This approach benefits the client because a Civil Stay Away Order does not carry the same stigma as an Abuse Order.
 Additionally, a Civil Stay Away Order does not impose criminal penalties in the event of an alleged violation of the Order.

 *Click here for a description of the standard or methodology on which the awards and honors are based.
 No aspect of this advertisement is approved by the Supreme Court of New Jersey.